Yemen entry requirements for Qatar passport holders

 Passport validity

-Your passport must be valid for at least 6 months from your date of entry into Yemen.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from Yemen.
+Airlines check this before boarding.Required

 Return or onward ticket